 Chart 1 shows graphically the number of rural incentive recipients by program receiving payments each fiscal year.
 Several factors influence the number of incentive recipients each year.
 These factors include the amount of state funds available, the amount of each individual incentive award, and the educational level of the recipients.
-Based on the current loan repayment recipients' applications, the mean and median student loan debt for a doctorate-level health care professional are \$238,115 and \$221,581 respectively.
+Based on the current loan repayment recipients' applications, the mean and median student loan debt for a doctorate-level health care professional are \$223,594 and \$216,795 respectively.
 The demand for the loan repayment program remains high and total student loan debt is continuing to rise each year.
-The Rural Health Advisory Commission has not yet obligated all of the funds for the current fiscal year (FY2021-22).
-The program receives applications year round, and if all funding for a fiscal year is allocated, applicants are added to a waiting list.
+The program receives applications year-round, and if all funding for a fiscal year is allocated, applicants are added to a waiting list.
+Because of the temporary addition of Federal American Rescue Plan Act (ARPA) funding, the Rural Health Advisory Commission has not yet obligated all of the funds for the current fiscal year (FY2023-24).

 Chart 2 shows the state appropriation for each fiscal year.
 Comparing Charts 1 and 2 demonstrates the relationship between funding and the number of incentives awarded by the Rural Health Advisory Commission.
 General funds are set by the legislature, and cash funds (from defaults, interest, and prior infusions when additional funds were made available) have been used for the state's portion of some loan repayment awards.
-These cash funds were expected to run out before FY 23-24. but additional general funds provided by the legislature in FY21-22 have allowed the state to discontinue the use of cash funds for the state's portion at this time.
+These cash funds were expected to run out before FY 23-24, but additional general funds provided by the legislature in FY21-22 have allowed the state to discontinue the use of cash funds for the state's portion at this time.